-Whether you are considering your first timber sale or timberland purchase, or you have been involved with timberland for many years, there is one question that every landowner asks; “What is my timber worth?”
-The most truthful answer is, “It all depends!”
-For the landowner that wants to make good decisions and manage wisely, this creates a real dilemma.
+Whether you are considering your first timberland purchase, your first timber sale, or you have owned timberland for many years, there is one question that every landowner asks, “What is my timber worth?”
+The answer to this question is, “It depends!”
+For the landowner who wants to make the right decision and manage their property wisely, this creates a real dilemma.

 Variables affecting the value of timber include property, local, regional, and national influences that ultimately determine timber product pricing and value.

 - distance to haul timber to the mill

 - income and estate tax obligations